dogadogan/InfraredTags/README.md

  - Micro-USB to USB type A cable [(link)](https://www.amazon.com/AmazonBasics-Male-Micro-Cable-Black/dp/B07232M876/ref=sr_1_3?keywords=micro+usb+to+usb&qid=1653020580&sr=8-3)
  - (Optional) 3D printed camera case to house all parts [(link)](https://github.com/HCIELab/InfraTags/tree/main/public/hardware/Camera_Case)
 #### Hardware
-   - Once a Raspberry Pi and near-infrared camera are obtained. follow the instructions at this [link](https://tutorial.cytron.io/2020/12/29/raspberry-pi-zero-usb-webcam/) and follow the instructions to set up the pi + camera as a usb camera
+   - Once a Raspberry Pi and near-infrared camera are obtained, follow the instructions at this [link](https://tutorial.cytron.io/2020/12/29/raspberry-pi-zero-usb-webcam/) and follow the instructions to set up the pi + camera as a usb camera
 #### Software
    - It is recommend that you use pycharm to run the decoder demos both for QR and Aruco, however the code can be run from a terminal
    - Have Python 3 and pip3 pre-installed on your system link for this is [here](https://www.python.org/downloads/) version 3.6 or greater should work just fine